Archive for June, 2021

 Chapter 15

-Are you suffering for not being an innocent?
+Do you suffer from not being innocent?

 Chapter 16